Status of the Irish language: Periodicals

 Irish has an online newspaper called Tuairisc.ie which is funded by Foras na Gaeilge and advertisers.
 This replaces previous Foras na Gaeilge-funded newspapers which were available both in print and online.
-The newspapers Foinse (1996-2013) and Gaelscéal (2010-2013) ceased publication in 2013.
+The newspapers Foinse (1996–2013) and Gaelscéal (2010–2013) ceased publication in 2013.
 Between 1984 and 2003 there was a Belfast-based Irish language weekly newspaper Lá which relaunched as Lá Nua and ran as a daily national newspaper between 2003 and 2008 and had a readership of several thousand.
 The board of Foras na Gaeilge announced they were ending funding to the newspaper in late 2008 and the newspaper folded soon after.

 The Irish News has two pages in Irish every day.
 The Irish Times publishes the Irish-language page "Bileog" on Mondays and other articles in Irish in the section Treibh.
 The Irish Independent publishes an Irish language supplement called "Seachtain" on Wednesdays and the Irish Daily Star publish an article in Irish on Saturdays.
-The immigrants' newspaper Metro Éireann also has an article in Irish every issue, as do many local papers throughout the country.
+The immigrants' newspaper Metro Éireann also has an article in Irish every issue, as do some other local and regional papers throughout the country.

+The British Government have a legal obligation to provide funding to help run a Northern Ireland-based Irish language newspaper but as of 2023 not much pressure has been put on them to supply the funding.

 Several magazines are published in the language.
-These include the "flagship" monthly review Comhar, devoted to new literature and current affairs; the literary magazine Feasta, which is a publication of the Gaelic League (Conradh na Gaeilge)' and An tUltach, a magazine of the Ulster branch of Conradh na Gaeilge.
-A quarterly magazine called An Gael, is published in North America.
-The only culture and lifestyle magazine in Irish directed chiefly to a younger readership is Nós.
+These include the "flagship" monthly review Comhar, devoted to new literature and current affairs and An tUltach, a magazine of the Ulster branch of Conradh na Gaeilge.
+A monthly magazine produced by Conradh na Gaeilge called Feasta ceased publication in 2023 after being in print for 75 years A quarterly magazine called An Gael, is published in North America.
+Nós is the only lifestyle magazine in Irish directed chiefly to a younger readership.